Weather MCP server

 Usage

-Use the get_weather tool to retrieve current weather information for a specific city:
+Retrieves the current weather information for a given city.

 <use_mcp_tool>